Eco-Flow/excon/README.md

 * `--skip_cafe` - A flag to skip the cafe section.
 Used if you just wish to run go assignment for a species without runnig Cafe (**Default:** `null`).
 * `--go_expansion` - A flag optionally choose to run a basic expansion/contraction analysis (**Default:** `null`).
 * `--chromo_go` - A flag to optionally choose to run GO analysis on each chromosome (**Default:** `null`).
 * `--clean` - A true or false value assigned to this parameter will determine whether the work directory is automatically deleted or not if the pipeline is successful.
-Deleting the work directory saves space however it will not be possible to use this work directory in future for caching (**Default:** `true`).
+Deleting the work directory saves space however it will not be possible to use this work directory in future for caching (**Default:** `false`).
 * `--help` - A true value assigned to this parameter will cause the help message to be displayed instead of pipeline running (**Default:** `false`).
 * `--custom_config` - A path or URL to a custom configuration file.